Family Communication and Conflict Resolution Coaching

 (2) Conflict and communication education and guidance as a family:

 We often don’t have the skills or a shared language to express our opinions, perspectives, feelings, and needs or to really listen to others when they express theirs, especially when the situation is emotionally charged.
-I have developed Family Conflict Communication Guidelines for Engagement that I will teach and ask each family member to follow during our meetings and, ideally, carry forward once our work together is done.
+I have developed Communication Guidelines for Engagement that I will discuss with each family member when we meet individually and request that they follow them during our meetings and, ideally, carry them forward once our work together is done.

-When we meet together as a group, the family will learn and discuss the practical conflict-resolution skills that I ask everyone to agree to.
-This learning together in real time helps family members develop a common understanding and language for healthier communication throughout the family coaching and thereafter.
+When we meet as a group, the family will learn about and discuss the concrete conflict-resolution strategies that everyone has previously agreed to.
+They can then implement those new strategies in the sessions to more effectively address the conflicts.
+This real-time learning together helps family members develop a shared understanding and language for healthier communication throughout family coaching and beyond.

 (3) Families choose their timeline for the process:

-My family conflict resolution process offers the option of intensive, longer family meetings over a few days or weeks or shorter meetings that are spaced over several weeks or months.
+My family conflict resolution process offers the option of intensive, longer family meetings over a few days or weeks, or shorter meetings spaced over several weeks or months.

-First option: Spacing the meetings out over several weeks: Depending on the size of the family, family meetings are scheduled for 90 minutes each and spaced one to three weeks apart.
-I request that the participants commit to a minimum of three 90-minute meetings.
-After we meet together one or two times, I will make recommendations for the number, member composition, frequency, and length of future sessions.
-Depending on the issues to be addressed, on average, the number of meetings families find helpful is three to eight.
+First option: Spacing the meetings out over several weeks.
+Depending on family size, each person’s schedule, and time zones, family meetings are typically scheduled for 90 minutes each and spaced 1 to 3 weeks apart.
+I request that family members commit to at least four sessions.
+After we meet a few times, I will make recommendations on the number, frequency, and length of future sessions.
+Depending on the issues to be addressed, families typically find 4 to 8 meetings sufficient to learn new communication patterns and to address conflict healthily.

-Second option: Family intensives: This option is a variation of the process previously stated.
+Second option: Family intensives.
+This option is a variation of the previously stated process.
 The main difference is that the meetings are scheduled in three to five-hour blocks (with breaks) and over one or two consecutive days.
-Depending on the needs of the family, there may be one to three sets of these longer meetings.
-This option works well if the family members want to really dig into the work, the work is time-sensitive because of an upcoming family event, or it will be challenging to find several overlapping meeting times because of family members’ busy lives or living in different time zones.
+Depending on the family’s needs, there may be 1 to 3 sets of these longer meetings.
+This option works well if the family members want to really dig into the work, the work is time-sensitive because of an upcoming family event, or it will be challenging to find several overlapping meeting times due to family members’ busy lives or different time zones.

 In our work together, I will: